sevyharris/MonteCoffee/documentation/tutorials/B2_ads.rst

             system.sites[site].covered = 1
             system.sites[other_site].covered = 1

-In this case, up on adsorption the site and also the other_site is covered with the species B, represented by the number 1 within the code.
+In this case, upon adsorption the site and also the other_site is covered with the species B, represented by the number 1 within the code.

 To take care of the correct time evolution in :program:`MonteCoffee` we introduce an additional block which returns if either neighboring sites are involved or not.
 Here the neighboring sites are involved, thus we :code:`return True`.